pyodide/pyodide/docs/usage/modularizing.md

 (modularizing-python-codes)=
 # Modularizing Python codes

-Pyodide provides a simple API {any}`pyodide.runPython` to run Python codes.
+Pyodide provides a simple API {any}`pyodide.runPython` to run Python code.
 However, when your Python codes grow bigger, putting hundreds of lines inside `runPython` is not scalable.

 The best way to run Python code with Pyodide is: